rcarver/composable-presents/README.md

 managing presentation and dismissal of state and long running effects.

-For our purposes, *presentation* is defined as creating some non-nil state for the purpose of driving a UI interaction, then destroying that state (setting to nil) to end the interaction.
-In TCA this is often paired with kicking off long-running effects which must be carefully cancelled before the state becomes nil.
+For our purposes, *presentation* is defined as creating some non-nil state for the purpose for working in a new domain, then destroying that state (setting to nil) to end work in tha domain.
+In TCA, creating this new domain is often paired with kicking off long-running effects which must be carefully cancelled before the state becomes nil.

 This dance of cancelling effects, then setting state to nil is error-prone and requires additional lifecycle actions to get right.